dotnet/docs/docs/architecture/grpc-for-wcf-developers/channel-credentials.md

 Channel credentials can be combined with call credentials to provide comprehensive security for a gRPC service.

-Certificate authentication works for gRPC the same way it works for ASP.NET Core.
-The configuration process will be summarized here, but more information is available in the [Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth?view=aspnetcore-3.0).
+Client certificate authentication works for gRPC the same way it works for ASP.NET Core.
+The configuration process will be summarized here, but more information is available in the [Microsoft Docs](https://docs.microsoft.com/aspnet/core/security/authentication/certauth?view=aspnetcore-3.0).

 For development purposes you can use a self-signed certificate, but for production you should use a proper HTTPS certificate signed by a trusted authority.

-## Adding Certificate authentication to the server
+## Adding certificate authentication to the server

 Certificate authentication needs to be configured both at the host level, for example on the Kestrel server, and in the ASP.NET Core pipeline.